myConsciousness/myConsciousness/README.md

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-27T03:31:48.727Z
 >
 > Electric vehicles were too overrated.
 It’s not practical to use this as a private vehicle, at least in terms of battery life

 ---

-> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-27T01:38:34.399Z
->
-> Today is the day to resolve the conflict with the main branch, give me power

----
 <!-- MY-BSKY_TIMELINE:END -->